Skip to main content

 platform:addTo(world)

-• onContactFilter: A custom collision detection rule.
+• onContactFilter: Custom collision detection rules.

-4. Detecting Collision Events
+4. Handling Collision Events

 4.1 Creating a Dynamic Body